YYZ - CHI

 Flights Deals

-Cheap Flight Deals from Pearson Intl to Chicago (YYZ-CHI)
+Cheap Flights from Pearson Intl to Chicago (YYZ-CHI)

 Here are some of the best deals found on KAYAK recently from the most popular airlines for round-trip flights from Pearson Intl to Chicago that are departing in the next months.
 While these flights were available on KAYAK in the last 72 hours, prices and availability are subject to change and deals may expire.